Monthly Archives

 (Extrait de "La vie antérieure " de Baudelaire)

-Incidentally, it might be of interest to know that the association of incense with religious mysticism is explained by chemists by the fact that it possesses similar properties as Cannabis as it contains a common substance called Tétrahydrocannabinol.
+Les Orientalistes tackle the mystical lure of the Orient by resorting to incense notes which are to be found in all three compositions.
+The association of incense with religious mysticism is explained by chemists by the fact that the material possesses similar properties to Cannabis as it contains a common substance called Tétrahydrocannabinol.

 Orientalism was characterized by a fascination with the mores, sexuality and sensuality of the Orient.
 The harem, The sultan, the hammam, slaves, exotic architectures, luxurious raw materials and objects were populating the imagination of Westerners and awakening their senses.
-Paralyzed and numbed under cold climes, their limbs and ideas became more nimble when traveling to the Levant at the risk after a long sojourn of becoming overly lascivious and stupefied by the myriad of new, softening sensations.
+Paralyzed and numbed under cold climes, their limbs and ideas became more nimble when traveling to the Levant at the risk after a long sojourn of becoming overly lascivious and stupefied by the myriad of new, mollifying sensations.

 Ambre Fétiche (Amber-Fetish)